 The peregrine falcon is found throughout North America from the Canadian arctic to Mexico.
 It occurs wherever suitable nest sites and prey populations are found.
-While many historical sites in the eastern United States have yet to be recolonized, the eastern population has adapted to the use of urban areas and artificial structures and the numbers of nesting birds in most states are believed to rival historical estimates (Carter et al. 2003, Katzner et al 2012, Faccio et al. 2013, Gabbauer et al. 2015, Watts et al. 2015), although the estimates may be biased low.
-In the western United States, most historical (pre-1970-1975) peregrine eyries have been reoccupied across their range, and the population now is recovered beyond documented historical levels.
+While many historical sites in the eastern United States have yet to be recolonized, the eastern population has adapted to the use of urban areas and artificial structures and the numbers of nesting birds in most states are believed to rival historical estimates (Carter et al. 2003, Katzner et al 2012, Faccio et al. 2013, Gahbauer et al. 2015, Watts et al. 2015), although the estimates may be biased low.
+In the western United States, most historical (pre-1970-1975) peregrine evries have been reoccupied across their range, and the population now is recovered beyond documented historical levels.
 This is in part due to the addition of urban and artificial nest sites, artificial habitat alterations (e.g., reservoirs), and increased availability of alternative prey species (Bond 1946, Enderson et al. 2012, Sharpe 2014, Barnes et al. 2015).
 Certainly the introduction of the rock pigeon and European starling has also had a major effect on increasing the population.
 Historical baseline estimates of peregrine populations for North America are poorly known due to lack of systematic surveys (Enderson et al. 1995), however, based on more complete records and new surveys, the pre-decline population has been estimated as: 7,000-10,000 nesting territories with an 80-90% occupancy rate (Kiff 1988), 7,300 pairs (Enderson et al. 1995), and 10,600-12,000 pairs (Cade 2003).
 By the mid-1990s an estimated 7,169 pairs were estimated breeding in North America (Enderson et al. 1995), an estimated 8,000-10,000 pairs by the late 1990s (White et al. 2002:32) and the most recent upper population estimate is 10,368 breeding pairs based on an analysis by the USFWS to determine a harvest quota for falconry (USFWS 2008).

 Territory occupancy, nest success and productivity are indices of the overall health of peregrine populations (USFWS 2003).
-The breeding "territory," or "breeding site," refers to an area containing, or historically contained, one or more nest ledges where a peregrine falcon pair have been observed, at least once, in reproductive activity, including nest defense, courtship flights, nest building and repair, copulation, incubation, egg-laving, and/or successful breeding and fledging of young (Postupalsky 1974, Steenhof and Newton 2007).
-The rate of occupancy is defined as the percentage of the total known territories where activity patterns indicate the presence of a mated, territorial pair of potential breeders.
-These activity patterns include: two adults or an adult/subadult pair associated with a nest, incubation behavior, presence of eggs, or presence of young (Postupalsky 1974).
-Nest success is defined as the percentage of occupied territories (for which the outcome of nesting is known) which produce one or more young to an advanced stage of development (Postupalsky 1974, USFWS 2003, Steenhof and Newton 2007).
+The breeding "territory," or "breeding site," refers to an area containing, or historically contained, one or more nest ledges where a peregrine falcon pair have been observed, at least once, in reproductive activity (Postupalsky 1974, Steenhof and Newton 2007).
+The rate of occupancy is defined as the percentage of the total known territories where activity patterns indicate the presence of a mated, territorial pair of potential breeders (Postupalsky 1974).
+Nest success is defined as the percentage of occupied territories which produce one or more young to an advanced stage of development (Postupalsky 1974, USFWS 2003, Steenhof and Newton 2007).
 Productivity is another measure of reproductive success and is defined as the number of young (fledging or advanced age of development) per occupied nest (Postupalsky 1974, Steenhof and Newton 2007).
 These three indices of population health were low between 1950 and 1980 when populations declined severely but rebounded during population recovery (Cade et al. 1988, Enderson et al. 1995, White et al. 2002).